entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 - lots of visual relationship works; we formalize VRD as a task unto itself
 - visual phrase work (learning appearance models for visual phrases) has improved object detection; it doesn't scale to many relationships; ours also detects unseen (zero shot) relationships
   - Visual Phrases dataset has 17 common relationships types, which is few
-  - Scene Graph dataset has 23,190 relationship types but only 2.3 predicates per object category
+  - Scene Graph dataset has 23,190 relationship types but only 2.3 predicates per object category; thus detecting relationships boils down to detecting objects
+  - (ours) Visual Relationship dataset has 100 object categories, 70 predicates, 5000 images; 37,993 relationships with 6,672 relationship types
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NDYwNDIwOF19
+eyJoaXN0b3J5IjpbMjAwODQwNTcxM119
 -->